 2.1.18 “PMR 446” means Private Mobile Radio 466 which is a land mobile radio (i.e. walkie talkie) that operate in the 466 MHz frequency range with technical characteristics as specified in the regulation on Ultra-Wide Band and Short Range Devices for this frequency range.

-2.1.19 “PMR over WLAN” means Private Mobile Radio over Wireless Local Area Networks which is a land mobile radio (i.e. walkie talkie) and base stations (access points) operating in the 2.4 GHz and 5 GHz frequency range based on radio standard IEEE 802.11 a/b/g/n.
+2.1.19 “PMR over WLAN” means Private Mobile Radio over Wireless Local Area Networks which is a land mobile radio (i.e. walkie talkie) and base stations (access points) operating in the 2.4 GHz and 5 GHz frequency range based on IEEE 802.11 family of standards.

 2.1.20 “PMSE” means Programme Making and Special Events, i.e. those uses of the radio spectrum which support the production of content and for certain special events.